 First Aid Kit

-A first aid kit is always a good idea, especially if you will be paddling in remote areas.
-Also, be sure to pack supplies for any allergies or medical conditions you might have.
+A first aid kit is always a good idea, especially if you paddle in remote areas.
+Also, pack supplies for any allergies or medical conditions you might have.

 Sun protection is essential when paddle boarding.
 The sun can be intense, even on cloudy days, so pack sunscreen, a hat, sunglasses, and long-sleeve clothing.